confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 -----------------

 ksqlDB enables grouping records that have the same key for stateful operations, like joins, into *windows*.
+At the moment, ksqlDB uses a fixed grace period of 24h: i.e., a record can arrive out-of-order for up to 24h and it would still be joined correctly based on its timestamp.
-You specify a retention period for the window, and this retention period controls how long ksqlDB waits for out-of-order records.
-If a record arrives after the window's retention period has passed, the record is discarded and isn't processed in that window.
+If a record arrives after the window's grace period has passed, the record is discarded and isn't processed.

 >Note: Only stream-stream joins are windowed.

 Windows are tracked per record key.
 In join operations, ksqlDB uses a windowing *state store* to store all of the records received so far within the defined window boundary.
-Old records in the state store are purged after the specified window retention period.
+Old records in the state store are purged after the window grace period passed.

 For more information on windows, see
 [Windows in ksqlDB Queries](../../concepts/time-and-windows-in-ksqldb-queries.md#windows-in-sql-queries).